USAC Daytona 100: 1961 Mad Dog IV test

+Jim Hurtubise 1968 test

+On July 5, 1968, one day after the Firecracker 400, Indy driver Jim Hurtubise drove a front-engine roadster for a test-run at Daytona.
+His lap of 191.938 mph was a new track record and a closed-course speed record.
+He was the first driver to complete a lap Daytona with an average speed of over 190 mph.

 1984 Formula One test

 In January 1984, a secret Formula One Goodyear tire test was held on the Daytona International Speedway combined road course.
 Lotus and Williams were on hand to test out new F1 radial tires.
 Nigel Mansell was one of the drivers that participated.

 2006 IndyCar Series test

 On September 26–27, 2006, the IRL IndyCar Series held a compatibility test on the Daytona International Speedway combined road course.
 It was the first time Indy cars had driven at the track since 1959.
 The test was used to evaluate the track as a possible warm-weather testing venue (and perhaps a future racing venue), and also to test new engines for 2007.
 The test utilized a 10-turn, 2.73 mi road course layout, which was a modified version of the motorcycle short course.
 The series avoided the full 3.56-mile 24 Hours course due to concerns about speeds, and the abrupt transition out of turn two onto the backstretch.

 Vítor Meira was the first driver on the track.
 The other drivers that participated were Sam Hornish Jr., Tony Kanaan, Scott Dixon, and Dan Wheldon.

 No incidents were reported on the first day.
 On the second day, Sam Hornish Jr. spun in the chicane and backed into a tire barrier.
 Later in the day, Vítor Meira hit the SAFER Barrier at the exit of the chicane.
 Both drivers were uninjured.

 On the second day of the test, the drivers briefly experimented with a 12-turn 2.95 mi layout, which slightly reworked part of the infield segment.
 The teams, drivers, and officials were pleased with the successful results of the test, and were openly considering adding the track as a venue for open testing, and possibly a race in the future.